Manufacture of wooden houses

 20160619_175709

-Unfortunately, when we arrived the church was closed and we couldn't visit the inside.
-But I understand it is similarly decorated inside, with old icons and an altar table made from the trunk of a tree.
-I made a point of going again at the first opportunity to see the inside.
+Unfortunately, when we arrived the church was closed and we couldn't visit inside.
+But I understood that it is similarly decorated inside, with old icons and an altar table made from a tree trunk.
+I planned to go again at the first opportunity to see the interior.

-I recommend, if you go to Râmnicu Vâlcea, to make a small detour from Pitesti to Drăgășani, to Leleasca.
-If you are a wood lover, you will certainly not regret it.
-The video below will convince you.
+I recommend, if you go to Râmnicu Vâlcea, to make a small detour from Pitești to Drăgășani, up to Leleasca.
+If you are a wood lover, you won't regret it.
+The movie below will convince you.

 About the author